hfour/wsrun/README.md

 Package Options:
   --recursive, -r  Execute the same script on all of its dependencies, too                    [boolean] --package, -p    Run only for packages matching this glob.
-Can be used multiple times.        [array]
+Can be used multiple times.        [array] --changedSince   Runs commands in packages that have changed since the provided source control
+                   branch.                                                                     [string]

 Misc Options:
   --fast-exit, e        If at least one script exits with code > 0, abort                     [boolean]